 If you don’t set up an account then you need to book in little side-street shops as you travel.
 I was used to rolling up at a train station and booking things on my own, so it was a twist to let travel agents do it in a shady back alley, giving me a piece of paper and pick up time and place.
 You must trust.

-Budget Travel in India
+Budget Travel in India for Transportation

 I always take sleeper trains and buses to keep me on budget and India was no exception.
 Trains are usually cheaper for overnight if you travel by sleeper class or second class.
 Local buses are just as cheap, but when booking through an agent it won’t be local, it’ll be a “sleeper” bus.
 So, if you are budgeting go to the bus stop the day of and just get a ticket rather than a sleeper bus.

 Local buses are so cheap you won’t even make a dent paying, but I try to take these for four hours or less.
 I did take one for 12 hours once.
 What was I thinking…

 It was like a kid’s school bus, but so full that when going around turns in the Himalayas, half the bus had to get off so we didn’t tip over or get stuck.
 While freezing cold, the people hanging out doors let the wind come in full blast.
 Lesson learned.

 I do prefer trains for comfort, but in most instances, it was more convenient to travel by bus.
 In Rajasthan, sleeper buses would leave from nearby, while I would have to take a rickshaw 20-30 minutes to catch a train.